NikhilPrajith/Films/README.md

 You can start editing the page by modifying the files under `pages/`.

 [API routes](https://nextjs.org/docs/api-routes/introduction) can be accessed on [http://localhost:3000/api/](http://localhost:3000/api/hello).
 The `pages/api` directory is mapped to `/api/*`.
 Files in this directory are treated as [API routes](https://nextjs.org/docs/api-routes/introduction) instead of React pages.

+### Next Steps:

+Guest session for fetching reviews and posting reviews.

+An improved filtering/searching feature.

+Local storage utilization to keep a watchlist.

 ### Contact: